sara-nl/spiderdocs/source/Pages/monitoring.rst

 Public dashboard
 ================

-The public dashboard can be found `here <https://jobsview.grid.surfsara.nl/grafana/d/i289WluZz/spider?orgId=1>`_ and shows 4 views of running jobs, pending jobs, core usage and queue times for different projects.
+The public dashboard can be found `here <https://jobsview.grid.surfsara.nl/grafana/d/i289WluZz/spider?orgId=1>`_ and shows 4 views of running jobs, pending jobs, queue times and reserved number of cores for the cluster for different projects.

 User dashboards
 ===============